Cystitis - acute

 Causes of Cystitis - acute

 Most of the time, your body can get rid of these bacteria when you urinate.
-However, sometimes the bacteria can stick to the wall of the urethra or bladder, or grow so fast that some bacteria stay in the bladder.
+But, the bacteria can stick to the wall of the urethra or bladder, or grow so fast that some stay in the bladder.

-The following also increase your chances of developing cystitis:
+The following also increase your chances of having cystitis:

 - A tube called a urinary catheter inserted in your bladder